project-hadron/discovery-capability/docs/source/introduction/overview.rst

 transfer, retrieval and reuse.

-It was born from the frustration of working on machine learning projects with so many indecipherable jupyter notebooks a data scientist produces,each repeating common activities using arbitrary, localised datasets.
+It was born from the frustration of working on machine learning projects with so many indecipherable jupyter notebooks a data scientist produces, each repeating common activities using arbitrary, localised datasets.
 This indecipherability clouded the retrieval of the data scientists thinking and the knowledge they gained from the subject matter experts they interacted with.